 A tug on her rolled-up sleeve pried Elfhild's attention away from the ruined town, and she turned her head to the side.
 There stood her sister, who looked at her uncertainly.

-Her brow furrowed in thought, Elfhild surveyed the fishing village with scrutinizing eyes.
+Her brow furrowed in thought, Elfhild cast a scrutinizing glance around at the fishing village.
 "All right," she finally nodded.
-"We will explore the village, but let us make haste...
-If that patrol rides down the road, we are doomed."
+"We will explore the village, but keep a wary eye out for scouts."

 The sisters wandered through the deserted streets, through the barren garths where gardens had once bloomed.
 With every step, their spirits sank lower and lower, sodden with sorrow like the mounded ashes which lay round in heaps.
 No words were said.
 A funereal hush hung over them like black clouds, gray and foreboding.
 Though they were there to scout out whatever plunder might still be left to take, neither girl felt much like exploring the blackened hulks of what once had been houses.
 Huddling together as though it were winter, the two yet among the living shuffled onward through this village of the dead.

 "Well, there is no use just milling about with no purpose," Elfhild tittered, somewhat nervously, her voice disrupting the quietude as sharply as a raven's cry.
 "We have not done so much as approach any of these ruined buildings.
 As you were saying, who knows what we might find, unharmed by the fire?"